caramel popcorn

 Is caramel popcorn gluten free?

-Yes, homemade caramel popcorn is gluten-free since popcorn naturally doesn’t contain gluten, while caramel is made up of sugar, salt, baking soda, and — in this recipe’s case — maple syrup.
-None of these ingredients have gluten.
+Yes, homemade caramel popcorn is gluten-free.
+Popcorn doesn't contain gluten, and the caramel is made from butter, brown sugar, corn syrup, salt, baking soda, and vanilla.
+None of these ingredients contain gluten.

 Why add baking soda to caramel popcorn?